All Episodes

 And when you give someone a Henry, you're giving them a work of art that is built with the finest craftsmanship I've ever seen.

-Their performance, I know because I own a number of them, is top notch.
+Their performance, I know because I own a number of them, is top-notch.

 They shoot smooth and straight.

-You go to their website, Henry USA.com, and you'll get a free holiday gift guide.
+You go to their website, Henryusa.com, and you'll get a free holiday gift guide.

-They'll mail it to you, they'll send you decals, you can give them to friends and family and a list of dealers where you are, and you're gonna love it.
+You can give them to friends and family and a list of dealers where you are, and you're going to love it.

-And one of the things is it's like a uh family heirloom, and you can pass it down for future generations.
+And one of the things is it's like a family heirloom, and you can pass it down for future generations.

 It has a lifetime satisfaction guarantee.